ip-repo/learning-java/java-guide/1-1-java-program-structure.md

 In Java, a private class does not need to be named the same as the filename.
 However, you cannot declare a top-level class as private.
 Private classes must be inner classes declared within another class.
 The filename should match the name of the outer class.

-Here's a meaningful example to illustrate this:
+Here's a example to illustrate this:

 ### `PC.java`
 ```java